-The Linn Story.
+The Lynn Story.
 One of the Livermore Community Hall board members that offered so much to the community contracted a debilitating disease but continued to serve as long as he could for the hall.
 His biggest wish was to see that the hall had handicap access.
-For all of this community and more we are trying to fulfil Lynn’s wish but we need help to see this project to completion.
+For all of this community and more we are appreciative of the opportunity to fulfill his wishes.

 The Mary Story.
 We are so lucky to have wonderful entertainers that will come to our modest and beloved hall for an evening of music and joy.
 One evening a family brought Mary to hear and meet her favorite singer, storyteller.
 Mary is confined to a wheel chair but did not realize we were not prepared for her arrival.
 Many volunteers had to lift her in her chair up the steep stairs to the concert hall for her special evening.
 You could see the concern in her eyes and it made all of us realize how very important it is to get this fabulous building up to current needs.
 Mary had an evening to remember for all of us.
 Handicap access is more important than ever in this time of longer lives and easy transportation.